Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Introduction

 \section{Introduction}

-The eikonal equation, and its generalization the Hamilton-Jacobi equation, is a Partial Differential Equation (PDE) which describes an elementary front propagation model: the speed of the front depends only on the front position and orientation.
+The anisotropic Eikonal equation, or static Hamilton-Jacobi equation, is a Partial Differential Equation (PDE) which describes an elementary front propagation model: the speed of the front depends only on the front position and orientation.
 This PDE is encountered in numerous applications, such as motion planning control problems \cite{SV03}, modeling of bio-medical phenomena \cite{SKD07}, and image analysis \cite{PPKC10}.
 It was also recently used in the context of medical image analysis \cite{BC10} for extracting vessels in two dimensional projections or three dimensional scans of the human body, and for performing virtual endoscopies.
 This application requires to solve a highly anisotropic generalized eikonal equation with a high resolution on a cartesian grid, at a computational cost compatible with user interaction.
-It is one of the key motivations of this paper.
+It is one of our key motivations.

-This paper is devoted to the construction and the study of a new algorithm, Fast Marching using Lattice Basis Reduction (FM-LBR), designed to solve the anisotropic eikonal equation associated to a given Riemannian metric $\cM$, and which can handle large or even extreme anisotropies.
-The domain must be of dimension two or three, unless the metric has a special structure, see Point iii at the end of this introduction, and discretized on a cartesian grid.
-FM-LBR, as its name indicates, is a variant of the classical Fast Marching algorithm \cite{SV03,T95}, an efficient method for solving the eikonal equation when the metric is isotropic (proportional at each point to the identity matrix).
-Lattice Basis Reduction \cite{NS09} is a concept from discrete mathematics, discussed in the first section of this paper, and used in the FM-LBR to produce local stencils for the discretization of the eikonal equation.
-Lattice Basis Reduction is involved here for the first time in the numerical analysis of a PDE to the knowledge of the author.
-We describe the algorithm itself in the second section, where we also analyze its computational cost, and establish its consistency: the discrete approximations produced by this algorithm converge towards the viscosity solution of the continuous eikonal equation as the discretization step tends to zero.
-We present some numerical experiments in the third section, which confirm the small numerical cost of the algorithm and show an accuracy competitive in general, an remarkable in test cases related to the envisioned medical application.
+This paper is devoted to the construction and the study of a new algorithm, Fast Marching using Lattice Basis Reduction (FM-LBR), designed to solve the anisotropic eikonal equation associated to a given Riemannian metric $\cM$, and able to handle large or even extreme anisotropies.
+The domain must be of dimension two or three, and discretized on a cartesian grid.
+The FM-LBR, as its name indicates, is a variant of the classical Fast Marching algorithm \cite{SV03,T95}, an efficient method for solving the eikonal equation when the metric is isotropic (proportional at each point to the identity matrix).
+Lattice Basis Reduction \cite{NS09} is a concept from discrete mathematics, used in the FM-LBR to produce sparse causal stencils for the discretization of the eikonal equation; it allows to benefit in an optimal way of the interplay between the Riemannian geometric structure of the PDE, and the arithmetic structure of the discretization grid.
+A similar technique is used in \cite{FM13} to construct sparse non-negative stencils for anisotropic diffusion.